tailwindlabs/tailwindcss/docs/source/docs/background-color.blade.md

 ### Responsive, Hover, and Focus Variants

-By default, no focus, or group-hover variants are generated for background color utilities.
+By default, only responsive and hover variants are generated for background color utilities.

 You can control which variants are generated for the background color utilities by modifying the `backgroundColors` property in the `modules` section of your Tailwind config file.